markormesher/android-fab/README.md

 		// ...
 	}

-:x: DOCS UP TO DATE UP TO THIS POINT.

 ### Show/Hide Controls

 The FAB can be hidden and shown with the `fab.hide()` and `fab.show()` methods, and the method `fab.isShown()` will return a boolean indicating the current state.
 These methods animate the FAB in and out of visibility.
 If the speed-dial menu is open when `.hide()` is called it will be closed.